We would love to hear from you.

 We wish to encourage digital start-ups into Monmouthshire, for Monmouthshire to become a test bed for rural digital innovation, so that Monmouthshire can become one of the UK’s most inspiring spaces for digital advancement – a county characterised by a growing digital economy.
 If you would like to join us on this journey email our Monmouthshire Business and Enterprise Team.

-Confidence in the area has been boosted by Northern Automotive Systems who are a world leader in the manufacture and supply of decorative aluminium trim for the automotive industry.
-The company has a history dating back to 1908 but since joining the Huaxiang Group in 2012 has become part of a global structure enabling them to meet the needs of their customers world-wide.
+Confidence in the area has been boosted by AluK (GB), a leading designer and engineer of aluminium building systems, based in Chepstow, and Northern Automotive Systems who are a world leader in the manufacture and supply of decorative aluminium trim for the automotive industry and are now part of Huaxiang Group, enabling them to meet the needs of their customers world-wide.

 Although the number of people employed in this sector may have declined over the last ten years nationally, Monmouthshire County Council is keen to see the value of this sector rising in Monmouthshire in the future.